 Katherine Wyers

-Critical information systems researcher specializing in transgender health equity and social categorization
+Information systems researcher specializing in identity categories, information infrastructuring, and social equity

 I study the relationship between diversity in society and the categories that are embedded within information systems, and how this relationship affects people’s well-being